AndreaBlengino/baypy/docs/source/examples/tvmarketing/README.md

 variance   0.036865  0.041719  0.044506  0.048087  0.054838
 ```

+See :py:func:`summary <baypy.analysis.functions.summary>` for more
+details on this analysis function.
 The summary reports a statistical evidence for a positive effect of
 *log TV*: `$10\%$` percent increase in *TV* would result in
 `$1.10^{0.354768} - 1 = 3.44\%$` percent increase in *Sales*.